AutonomousVehicleLaboratory/ros_openpifpaf/README.md

 3. /.../openpifpaf_image, Image message of visualizing the bounding box and keypoints.

 ## Note:
 We scale down the image by 0.5 to achieve real time performance.
-If we don't do this, current chosen model takes 300ms to process a full image.
+If we don't do this, current chosen model takes 300ms to process a full image (1920x1440).